TRZLedgerFoundation/templates/COMMUNITY_TEMPLATE_GUIDE.md

 # Community Template Contributor Guide

-This guide provides comprehensive instructions for contributing community templates to the Solana Templates repository.
-Community templates are discoverable through `create-solana-dapp` and showcased on https://templates.solana.com.
+This guide provides comprehensive instructions for contributing community templates to the Trezoa Templates repository.
+Community templates are discoverable through `create-trezoa-dapp` and showcased on https://templates.trezoa.com.

 ## Overview

-Community templates are Solana project templates maintained by the community that demonstrate specific use cases, frameworks, or patterns.
+Community templates are Trezoa project templates maintained by the community that demonstrate specific use cases, frameworks, or patterns.
 They are:

-- Discoverable through the `create-solana-dapp` CLI
+- Discoverable through the `create-trezoa-dapp` CLI
-- Showcased on the official [Solana Templates marketplace](https://templates.solana.com/)
+- Showcased on the official [Trezoa Templates marketplace](https://templates.trezoa.com/)

-When users run `npx create-solana-dapp@latest`, they can select from all available templates, including community contributions.
+When users run `npx create-trezoa-dapp@latest`, they can select from all available templates, including community contributions.

 ## Prerequisites